amostap/Weather_Wiget-OpenWeatherMap-API/README.md

+made in very few time with <3 as test for work:)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>